Special Educational Needs and Disabilities in Maidenbower Junior School

 - Everyone is committed to open and honest communications; to consulting each other and to provide feedback as needed

 - Parent carers are entitled to have ongoing involvement throughout their child’s education; to be involved in termly discussions, plans and decisions made, particularly during transition

 - Everyone will ensure that the child or young person’s needs remain paramount, taking into account relevant law and guidance e.g. the Children and Families Act (part 3) and the SEND Code of Practice 2015

-Maidenbower Junior School is a mainstream primary school which in addition has a Special Support Centre (SSC)for pupils with a Specific learning Difficulty (Dyslexia or Speech & Language).
+Maidenbower Junior School is a mainstream primary school which in addition has a Special Support Centre (SSC) for pupils with Autism.

 What we do:

-We specifically support children with an Educational Health Care Plan or Statement of Special Needs where the main diagnosis is either Dyslexia or Speech and Language needs.
+We specifically support children with an Educational Health Care Plan where the main diagnosis is Autism.

-We are a dedicated team, with a range of specialised training and expertise, who provide a supportive, nurturing and happy environment within the SSC room and also in classrooms.
+We are a dedicated team, with a range of specialised training and expertise, who provide a supportive, nurturing and happy environment within the Specialist support centre.

 Individual programmes of work are devised by the SSC staff, with reference to additional advice from other professionals, in order to address the targets on each pupil’s Educational Health Care Plan.
 We liaise closely with parents, to ensure the needs of every child are met.